 If you do not live with the mother and you do not do drugs and are a good father, there would be no reason that anyone would take your child from you.
 You would file for a change in custody for sole physical custody or supervised custody due to the drug issue and the court will determine whether...Read more »

 I filed for divorce in 2011.
 Spouse would not sign Divorce Papers.
 Case was thrown out after 2 years due to inaction.
 Then, Spouse filed for divorce in 2015.
 2 years passed, nothing happened.
 Spouse filed to Proceed with the Divorce in November 2017.
 On the last day to file, spouses attorney filed...
 Read more »

 An attorney is not required to obtain a divorce, however, you will need to process paperwork in order to obtain a court date or a final decree as they are not automatically scheduled.
 If enough time passes, the court may send notice that the case will be dismissed due to inaction unless someone...Read more »

 Shes currently pregnant and I'm going through the daily unnecessary stress of knowing if she even is and if the child is even mines.
-She comes up with excuses everytime when I ask to see if she's made an appointment for our FIRST sonogram (she's close to 2 months by now, if she is).
-She makes...
+She comes up with excuses everytime when I ask to see if she's made an appointment for our FIRST sonogram (she's close to 2 months by now, if she is)....
 Read more »

 You will need to first establish that you are the father.
 You may face many hurdles as the office that handles Children and Youth cases may take the baby if the baby is born addicted and they may not be aware that you are possibly the father.
 Your question does not indicate where she is living or...Read more »